CmlLib/CmlLib.Core-wiki/MLaunchOption.md

 **Type: string** _Optional_

 Connecting to a server directly when Minecraft is loading is done.
 This option doesn't work in 1.15.
 It's a Minecraft bug.
+You can't use SRV record.

 ### ServerPort